waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Replace **IBM_CLIENT_ID** & **IBM_CLIENT_SECRET** variables by yours and save the file.

-## 2. Run the Financial application
+## 2. Run the financial application

 1. Open the *index.html* in your favorite web browser.
 The application will automatically run.
-	>	NOTE: There is no need to compile JS/HTML/CSS from any IDE.
+	>	NOTE: There is no need to compile JS/HTML/CSS from any IDE!
 Just edit those files in the IDE and refresh the *index.html** in the web browser (or Ctrl + F5 shortcut key) to reload this web application.

 	![alt text](images/financial_application.png "Financial Application Sample")

 2. Fill input values with previous values example then Click on the button **Go**.
 	![alt text](images/financial_application_result.png "Financial Application Sample")

-	This will call the published API **Get /customers/loan/calculateScore**.
-A result is displayed in the bottom of the page.
-Actually, it represents the expected JSON structure returned by the API.
+	This will call the published operation **Get /customers/loan/calculateScore**.

 ---